Birthplace of Julia Bonds

-Julia Judy Bonds (August 27, 1952 – January 3, 2011) was an organizer and activist from the Appalachian Mountains of West Virginia.
+Julia "Judy" Bonds (August 27, 1952 – January 3, 2011) was an organizer and activist from the Appalachian Mountains of West Virginia.
 She worked from an early age at minimum wage jobs.
 Bonds was the director of Coal River Mountain Watch (CRMW) and has been called the godmother of the anti-mountaintop removal movement.

-as generations of her family did before her and made a modest living working in
+Julia Bonds was born into a coal mining family on August 27, 1952, in Marfork, West Virginia.
+She lived most of her life in Marfork hollow, as generations of her family did before her and made a modest living working in restaurants and convenience stores.

 While Bonds was the last remaining holdout living in Marfork, she eventually moved away from her home due to the effects of mountaintop mining.